albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

   * each ant of the $N_l$ local ants selects a region with a probability and moves a distance defined by the user.
 * Global search
 * Region age and pheromone update
-  * the age of a reagion idicates the weakness of a solution
+  * the age of a region idicates the weakness of a solution
   * if a better fitness is not found the age is increased, otherwise region is replaced with 0 age

 #### What are the two main methods for Multi-Objective Ant Colony Optimization?